Producing 'ALMA' | Breakdown

 PERSONAL REFLECTIONS:

-2. To successfully support a project as a producer you must continue to improve your processes and adapt them as you go.
-I had to learn to continuously to seek feedback from my team and tutor regarding my work and how to best support them.
+- To successfully support a project as a producer you must continue to improve your processes and adapt them as you go.
+I had to learn to continuously seek feedback from my team and executive producer regarding my work and how to best support them.
 This allowed me to create processes to keep track of all stages, actions and deadlines but most importantly to streamline work and reduce friction so the artists in the team could focus on their creative tasks.

-3. Make it visual, keep it simple and automate it as much as possible.
+- Make it visual, keep it simple and automate it as much as possible.
 As a producer I needed to ensure anyone could see the progress at glance and at any stage.
 Using colours in my trackers, graph and visual is definitely something I had to include and will continue to do going forward.
 The trackers and all processes also need to be simple and effective.
-The more complicated the less effective I found my processes especially since most project tracking tools where manual and not using a project management software like Shotgun or Ftrack.
-To the last point about automation, using a project management tool usually solves it but if you have to use tools like excel or google sheet like I did, definitely invest some time to automate it to make it easier and more intuitive to use.
+The more complicated the less effective.

 Finally, a massive thank you and congratulation to all who were part of this project!
 Originally this was a 3-people project, and it was so beautifully developed that 20+ people got involved.
 This wouldn't be possible without the help of all these people that supported with concept art, modelling, texturing, animation, comp, music, sound effects etc. Amedeo Beretta, Escape Studios tutor, supervised the project which also played a big part in its success.
 His guidance and hands-on leadership placed this project on a successful path.